Seeding data to AWS Snowball Edge

 Important: don't disconnect the AWS Snowball Edge device or change its connection settings while it's in use!

-You'll need it to get a set of credentials from the AWS Snowball Management Console.
+You will need it to get a set of credentials from the AWS Snowball Management Console.

 Next, download and install the Snowball Edge Client.
 Once installed, open the command prompt and execute the following three commands: